PGSafarik/FoxGHI/README.md

 *Aditional dependencies for compilation:* cmake >= 3.10

-After downloading the project from Github (and possibly unzipping it), go to the folder with the project and enter the following command sequence:
+After downloading the project from GitHub (and possibly unzipping it), go to the folder with the project and enter the following command sequence:
 ```
   mkdir build
   cd build && cmake ..